fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Muhammad was orphaned when young.
 Some months before the birth of Muhammad, his father died near Medina on a mercantile expedition to Syria.
 When Muhammad was six, he accompanied his mother Amina on her visit to Medina, probably to visit her late husband's tomb.
 While returning to Mecca, Amina died at a desolate place called Abwa, about half-way to Mecca, and was buried there.
 Muhammad was now taken in by his paternal grandfather Abd al-Muttalib, who himself died when Muhammad was eight, leaving him in the care of his uncle Abu Talib.
 In Islamic tradition, Muhammad's being orphaned at an early age has been seen as a part of divine plan to enable him to "develop early the qualities of self-reliance, reflection, and steadfastness".
 Muslim scholar Muhammad Ali sees the tale of Muhammad as a spiritual parallel to the life of Moses, considering many aspects of their lives to be shared.
-The Quran said about Moses: "I cast (the garment of love) over thee from Me, so that thou might be reared under My eye. ...
+The Quran said about Moses:

+    "I cast (the garment of love) over thee from Me, so that thou might be reared under My eye. ...
 We saved thee from all grief, although We tried thee with various trials. ...
-O Moses, I have chosen thee for Mine Own service" (20:39-41).
+O Moses, I have chosen thee for Mine Own service"
+    Quran 20:39-41

 Taking into account the idea of this spiritual parallelism, together with other aspects of Muhammad's early life, it has been suggested that it was God under Whose direct care Muhammad was raised and prepared for the responsibility that was to be conferred upon him.
 Islamic scholar Tariq Ramadan argued that Muhammad's orphan state made him dependent on God and close to the destitute – an "initiatory state for the future Messenger of God".

 ### Foster Mother

 It was a custom of that time in Arabia to send children to be raised in the desert tribes.
 Women from rural areas would come to cities to take babies for breastfeeding and care.
-The prophet Muhammad was taken by Halimah.

 According to Arab custom, after his birth, infant Muhammad was sent to Banu Sa'ad clan, a neighboring Bedouin tribe, so that he could acquire the pure speech and free manners of the desert.
 There, Muhammad spent the first five years of his life with his foster-mother Halima.
-Islamic tradition holds that during this period, God sent two angels who opened his chest, took out the heart, and removed a blood-clot from it.
-It was then washed with Zamzam water.

 ### Angel Jibril Occasion

 When the prophet  ﷺ    was 4, Jibril came in the form of a man and opened up his chest and took his heart out and took out the black portion and said this is shaitan's portion in you.
-It is said that shaitan pricks every child when they are born.
-His foster brothers ran to Halima and told that some man killed Muhammad but they found a the future prophet safe but shocked.

 ### Death of Aminah

 After this occasion, Halimah returned 4-year old Muhammad to his mother Aminah.
 Aminah died soon.
 Abd al Mutallib took his grandchild Muhammad under his care.

 ### Life with Abd al-Mutallib

+Muhammad was not even seven years old when his mother died.
+After his mother’s death, his grandfather Abdul-Muttalib assumed his guardianship.
+Because of his knowledge of the status of the child and his faith in him, Abdul-Muttalib treated Muhammad with more care and attention than his other children.
+A group of the Medlaj Clan came to Mecca and when they saw Muhammad they said to his grandfather: ‘Take good care of him for we have never seen another of his station.’
+Abdul-Muttalib told this to Abu Talib in his will and asked him to heed what they had said and take care of him.
+Muhammad was eight when his grandfather died, and he was taken into the care of his uncle Abu Talib.

 ### Death of Abd al-Mutallib

 He became orphaned several times.
 His dad died, his mother died and his grandfather died.
+Abu Talib, chief of the Bani-Hashim clan within the Quraysh3 then became the guardian of Muhammad from his eighth year.
+Abu Talib went on to protect and serve the Messenger of Allah, defending him and honoring him throughout the testing times of his Prophethood, until the last breath of his life.

 </details>